 Past the year 2000 radiative forcing is defined as ΔQ{2000} plus the additional forcing projected along the MiniCAM EMF-22 emissions scenario extended to 2300 as discussed in Section 4.2.
 Specifically we use the MAGICC version 5.3 and its default assumptions about historical emissions and atmospheric gas cycles to derive the additional radiative forcing given the emissions scenario from 2000 to 2300.
-The resulting baseline path of radiative forcing is presented in Figure B.1.
-The shaded are is the 95% confidence interval and the solid line represents the mean.
+The resulting baseline path of radiative forcing is presented in Figure 8.
+The shaded area is the 95% confidence interval and the solid line represents the mean.